 Definition: This dimension assesses how effectively developers interact with each other and with other stakeholders.
 It includes evaluating the quality of communication channels and collaboration tools used.

 Why It Matters: Effective communication and collaboration are crucial for resolving issues quickly, sharing knowledge, and fostering a cohesive team environment.
+Knowledge sharing is essential for mentoring, building team morale, and supporting effective incident resolution, all of which contribute to overall productivity.
 Poor communication can lead to misunderstandings and project delays.

 Metrics to Consider:

 Definition: Efficiency and flow measure how smoothly the development process operates, including how well developers can focus on their tasks without interruptions.
+Achieving minimal interruptions is crucial for helping developers maintain their flow and productivity.
 It also looks at the efficiency of the processes and tools in place.

 Why It Matters: High efficiency and flow indicate that developers can work without unnecessary disruptions, leading to higher productivity and job satisfaction.
-It also helps in identifying and eliminating waste in the process.
+When developers maintain their flow with minimal interruptions, it becomes easier to identify and eliminate waste in the process.

 Metrics to Consider: